rbrahul/redux-re-dispatch/README.md

 # Redux Re-dispatch
-A redux middleware to dispatch recent actions from history to make your failover experience more comfortable.
+A redux middleware to dispatch recent actions from action history que.

 ## Installation: